 Think about why would a particular site link to you?

-If your answer doesn’t offer offer a great explanation, then drop that back link from your list.
+If your answer doesn’t offer a great explanation, then drop that backlink from your list.

 Links without relevance are considered manipulative.

-But if answer is compelling enough like both sites share the same niche, related field or
+But if the answer is compelling enough like both sites share the same niche, related field or

-If you get a backlink from a relevant website which is associated with your niche in some or the other way, then that will be a great endorsement for your site.
+If you get a backlink from a relevant website that is associated with your niche in some or the other way, then that will be a great endorsement for your site.

 Domain Authority (DA) is a search engine ranking score developed by Moz that predicts how well a website will rank on search engine result pages (SERPs).